Frequently Asked Questions

-Ask your librarian to assign you a log in ID and password and then you can log on to our website under “my account” or by clicking here.
+Ask your librarian for your library card number (or call us at 526-2531) and then you can log on to our website under “my account” or by clicking here.
 Your password is the phone number we have on file for you.
-From there you can check due dates of books you have checked out, renew books, and place holds on books, and view your circulation history.
+From there you can check due dates of books you have checked out, place holds on books, and view your circulation history.

 Where do I return my items?

-The Harbor Springs Library has joined a consortium of 44 Northern Michigan Libraries to offer our patrons a large digital collection of ebooks and audio books through an app called Libby from OverDrive.
-With a free account with OverDrive, our patrons can use their user id to access over 22,000 digital books.
+The Harbor Springs Library has joined a consortium of 44 Northern Michigan libraries to offer our patrons a large digital collection of ebooks and audio books through an app called Libby from OverDrive.
+With the free app, our patrons can use their user id to access over 24,000 digital books.
 Click here for more information.